Course Outline

 • Data engineers transitioning from procedural OLAP logic to Lakehouse patterns

-• Platform engineers overseeing the adoption of Databricks within their organizations
+• Platform engineers responsible for the adoption of Databricks, particularly for government projects

 35 Hours